speedie1337/spmenu/README.md

 - Text drawing: Pango will sometimes spit out errors for invalid markup.
 Silencing this would be a good idea.
-- Items: If we have zero lines, the width of items that contain SGR sequences will be the max size of one item.
-This is fine, and there is not much I can do about it without significant rewrites I don't think are worth doing.
 - Image support: Images take a long time to load sometimes, particularly when items are selected using the cursor so what we really need is a way to skip over images after a set time limit